-During the day, mild mannered David Francis works as a kitchen porter at the University Hospital of North Tees.
+During the day, porter David Francis works in the kitchen at the University Hospital of North Tees.

 But two evenings a week, David swaps pushing trolleys of food for throwing willing volunteers onto mats in his role as one of the region’s judo coaches.